cs50/cs50.readthedocs.io/sandbox.md

 </form>
 ```

-## Notes

-* If a user accidentally closes a sandbox and does not recall its unique URL, it can be restarted via a link at the bottom of [sandbox.cs50.io](https://sandbox.cs50.io/).
-* The languages and frameworks atop [sandbox.cs50.io](https://sandbox.cs50.io/) not mutually exclusive.
-The radio buttons only serve to pre-check checkboxes (corresponding to UI features) appropriate for those languages and frameworks.
-Any language or framework can be used thereafter in any sandbox.

 ## Related

 * [A CS50 Sandbox for Students and Teachers](https://medium.com/@cs50/a-cs50-sandbox-for-students-and-teachers-7331ba257ed6)

 ## Acknowledgements

-Special thanks to CS50's friends at [Next XYZ](https://www.next.xyz/) and [Google](https://www.google.com/) for their support of this app!
+Special thanks to CS50's friends at [Next Tech](https://next.tech/) and [Google](https://www.google.com/) for their support of this app!